netradyne/Policy/PrivacyPolicy.md

 To jump to a specific section of this Privacy Policy, please click on the link below:

-•	What Information Does NetraDyne Collect and Store?
+•	What Information Does Netradyne Collect and Store?
 •	Personal Information – How It Is Collected
 •	Non-Personal Information
 •	Collection of Your Source IP Address/Location Information